mgijax/autolittriage/Readme.txt

     Not too awesome.

-    Thoughts on what to do if going straight to secondary triage doesn't work well for a particular group:
+    Thoughts on what to do if going straight to 2nd triage doesn't work well for a particular group:
     1) run discard/keep (primary) first.
 Anything that is keep, run through 2ndary triage report and select those.
 	Would need to script this to compute P, R, NPV
     2) run discard/keep first.
 Train a model for selection by the group only on the keeps.
 	See how that works.
 The 2nd model doesn't have to learn anything about discards.
 Would have more balanced training sets since discard is 60% of refs.
 Aug 22, 2019